0wntech/drive/README.md

 ## Precommit- / Prepush- hook

--   This Project runs all tests and applyies all linter rules before commit or push
+-   This Project runs all tests and applies all linter rules before commit or push
 -   If you have linter errors try `eslint "**/*.js` in terminal or remove the linter errors by hand

 ## Tests and Coverage